kytulendu/CW141/README.md

 some edit in MAKEFILE and TURBOC.CFG.

-I also add the original document that included in CU Writer 1.41 release, TIS-620 converted document and binary font files to the repo.
+I also add the original document that included in CU Writer 1.41 release, TIS-620 converted document, binary font files and [Command Quick Reference](QREF.md) to the repo.

 The source code use Thai Industrial Standard 620-2533 (TIS-620) for character encoding.